teh0xqb/teh0xqb.github.io/_posts/2014-03-09-drunk-love.md

 making since that’s my thing now.
 We got so drunk… what a fun night.
 We even did drunk yoga (patent pending).

-At the end of the night we ended up making out.
 She is in some kind of complicated relationship with a guy, which would be okay if I didn’t know the guy.
 Which would also be okay if it wasn’t any relevant whatsoever.
 This guy turns out to be my housemate’s best friend.

 So the rest of the weekend I behaved myself, taking advantage of every chance I got to lose myself into her eyes.
 I made her laugh and flirted from time to time, only to then realize that my friend was there checking on me.
-At the time I tried very hard to behave myself, even sabotaging myself, so I wouldn’t hit on her.
-My “dark” player days were supposed to be buried, deep in the past.
+At the time I tried very hard to behave myself....

 She went back to her town after the weekend was over- just four beautiful hours away from here.
 I said to myself- “Well, I did it.
 I'm under control!” (when not influenced by alcohol... -_-’ ).
 Then she added me on facebook.
 Then we started chatting most days.
 I am just trying to play innocent, but I know that her scent stayed on my skin and as much as I try the flavor of her lips won’t go away (I want more!).
 Then she told me to visit her and stay over at her parent’s house, where she lives.